Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 How to redirect existing Confluence links

-As you may recall, we only performed a partial migration (only the app documentation) to Cloud, with most pages remaining on the Data Center.
+As you may recall, we only performed a partial Confluence migration (only the app documentation) to Cloud, with most pages remaining on the Data Center.
 We needed to ensure that existing links would not be broken after the migration for user experience and SEO purposes.
 Here’s an incomplete list of links that needed to remain valid:

 links from bitvoodoo macros to the documentation